luzfcb/dj_waff/docs/index.rst

    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-Welcome to dj_waff - extra Django Widgets and Form Fields's documentation!
+Welcome to dj_waff - A collection of extra Django Widgets and Form Fields's documentation!
 =================================================================

 Contents: